Loose Adult Teeth

 Loose Teeth: Treat Infection First

-The infection that causes gingivitis leads to gum disease & tooth loss.
+The tooth infection that causes gingivitis leads to gum disease & tooth loss.

 Stopping Gingivitis is Simple

 Gingivitis is easily treated with regular dental cleanings, brushing and flossing.
 In a professional dental cleaning, the hygienist uses instruments to clean out the built up bacteria around the teeth and under the gums.
 Regular brushing & flossing keep the bacteria to a minimum in between cleanings.
-It?s an easy solution; however, because gingivitis doesn?t hurt, many people, especially if they don?t have dental insurance, will put off treating gingivitis.
-Unfortunately, gingivitis can?t heal itself and it grows into a much more serious condition.?Click here to learn more about the amazing tooth-saving power of dental cleanings.
+It’s an easy solution; however, because gingivitis doesn’t hurt, many people, especially if they don’t have dental insurance, will put off treating gingivitis.
+Unfortunately, gingivitis can’t heal itself and it grows into a much more serious condition.

 Dentists and hygienists usually call gum disease by a bigger name: periodontal disease.
 Gum disease happens when the bacteria that were causing gingivitis multiply into a larger infection that surrounds the teeth and kills the jaw bone.
 This infection and its side effects begin to dissolve the jaw bone that holds teeth in place.
 When sufficient bone has been lost, teeth start to loosen and you, the patient, finally become aware of a problem which started years ago!

 Have you ever seen loose teeth about to fall out because of gum disease??
 I have.
 Gum disease is the #1 cause of tooth loss!
 I’ve seen lots of people with advanced periodontal disease whose teeth are only being held in their mouths by a tiny bit of bone at the very tip of their tooth roots.